Jokhang: Architecture

 In addition to the main hall and its adjoining halls, on both sides of the Buddha Hall are dozens of 20 m2 chapels.
 The Prince of Dharma chapel is on the third floor, including sculptures of Songtsen Gampo, Princess Wencheng, Princess Bhrikuti, Gar Tongtsan (the Tabo minister) and Thonmi Sambhota, the inventor of Tibetan script.
 The halls are surrounded by enclosed walkways.

 Decorations of winged apsaras, human and animal figurines, flowers and grasses are carved on the superstructure.
 Images of sphinxes with a variety of expressions are carved below the roof.

 The temple complex has more than 3,000 images of the Buddha and other deities (including an 85 ft image of the Buddha) and historical figures, in addition to manuscripts and other objects.
 The temple walls are decorated with religious and historical murals.

 On the rooftop and roof ridges are iconic statues of golden deer flanking a Dharma wheel, victory flags and monstrous fish.
 The temple interior is a dark labyrinth of chapels, illuminated by votive candles and filled with incense.
 Although portions of the temple has been rebuilt, original elements remain.
 The wooden beams and rafters have been shown by carbon dating to be original, and the Newari door frames, columns and finials dating to the seventh and eighth centuries were brought from the Kathmandu Valley of Nepal.

 In addition to walking around the temple and spinning prayer wheels, pilgrims prostrate themselves before approaching the main deity; some crawl a considerable distance to the main shrine.
 The prayer chanted during this worship is "Om mani padme hum" (Hail to the jewel in the lotus).
 Pilgrims queue on both sides of the platform to place a ceremonial scarf (katak) around the Buddha's neck or touch the image's knee.
-A walled enclosure in front of the Jokhang, near the Tang Dynasty-Tubo Peace Alliance Tablet, contains the stump of a willow known as the "Tang Dynstay Willow" or the "Princess Willow".
+A walled enclosure in front of the Jokhang, near the Tang Dynasty-Tubo Peace Alliance Tablet, contains the stump of a willow known as the "Tang Dynasty Willow" or the "Princess Willow".
 The willow was reportedly planted by Princess Wencheng.